Spielfeld-Straß railway station

-Spielfeld-Straß station is a border station on the Southern Railway and the line to Trieste in Straß in Steiermark, in southern Steiermark, Austria, near the border between Austria and Slovenia.
-Next to the station building of the ÖBB, there is also an office staffed by Slovenian Railways (Slovenske železnice, SŽ), which calls the station Špilje.
+Spielfeld-Straß station is a border station on the Southern Railway and the line to Trieste in Straß in Steiermark, in southern Steiermark by the Austrian- Slovenian border.
+Next to the ÖBB station, there is also an office staffed by Slovenian Railways (Slovenske železnice, SŽ), which calls the station Špilje.

 Location

 The station is located in Spielfeld, on the right (south) bank of the Mur and is about 2.2 km from the national border and 4.5 km from the Slovenian border station of Šentilj.
 The town of Straß in Steiermark, which the station is partly named after, is located about two kilometres north of the station.